holepunchto/cmake-runtime/README.md

-# cmake-binary
+# cmake-runtime

 cmake binaries for windows, linux and macos

 ```
-npm install -g cmake-binary
+npm install -g cmake-runtime
 cmake --version
 ```

 The versions mirror the cmake versions.
-See `npm info cmake-binary` for available versions.
+See `npm info cmake-runtime` for available versions.

 ## License